Cindy Dyer

-Cynthia Dyer is an American attorney who served as the Ambassador-at-Large to Monitor and Combat Trafficking in Persons from January 2023 to January 2025.
+Cynthia Dyer is an American attorney who served as the ambassador-at-large to monitor and combat trafficking in Persons from January 2023 to January 2025.
 She formerly served as director of the Office on Violence Against Women from 2007 to 2009.

 Education

 Dyer graduated from Texas A&M University and Baylor University Law School.

 Career

-A human rights advocate and former prosecutor with three decades of experience at the local, national, and international levels addressing domestic violence, sexual assault, gender-based violence (GBV), and human trafficking.
-Dyer has extensive real-world experience, holding prominent roles in three different federal agencies, receiving broad, bi-partisan support across Presidential Administrations.
+Dyer has served as a former prosecutor with three decades of experience at the local, national, and international levels addressing domestic violence, sexual assault, gender-based violence (GBV), and human trafficking.
+Dyer has held roles in three different federal agencies, receiving broad, bi-partisan support across presidential administrations.